Legal Representation For Pedestrian Accident Victims

 According to the U.S. Department of Transportation National Highway Traffic Safety Administration (NHTSA), 4,432 pedestrians were killed in traffic crashes in 2011.
 Fourteen percent of traffic-related fatalities were pedestrians.
 Alcohol use – either by the driver or the pedestrian – was reported in 48% of all fatal pedestrian accidents.
 More than half of the pedestrians who were killed were under the age of 16, and approximately 70% were males.

 In addition to the more than 4,000 pedestrian fatalities in 2011, another 69,000 pedestrians were injured in accidents with motor vehicles.
-This equates to a pedestrian being injured, on average, every eight minutes in the United States.
+This equates to a pedestrian being injured, on average, every 8 minutes in the United States.

-Serious Injuries Caused in Pedestrian Accidents
+Serious Injuries Caused In Pedestrian Accidents

 For obvious reasons, a pedestrian is extremely vulnerable when he or she is hit by a car.
 There is nothing to protect the pedestrian and nothing to blunt the impact.
 Furthermore, unlike a bicyclist, pedestrians do not wear helmets.
-Many pedestrian/motor vehicle accidents result in the pedestrian sustaining a traumatic brain injury or a spinal cord injury.
+Many pedestrian-auto accidents result in the pedestrian sustaining a traumatic brain injury (TBI) or a spinal cord injury.
 Our law firm is uniquely qualified to help victims of brain injury and spinal cord injury.
 Attorney Dennis Mahoney is a medical doctor, and he has experience with patients who have suffered brain and spinal cord injuries.

-Denver’s Most Dangerous Intersections for Pedestrians
+Denver’s Most Dangerous Intersections For Pedestrians

 - Colfax and Broadway

-- 20 th and Market
+- 20th and Market

-- 13 th Ave and Broadway
+- 13th Avenue and Broadway

 - Colfax and Franklin